-To build a solid photography business, you need a good CRM solution (customer relationship management).
+To build a solid photography business in the digital age, you must have a good CRM software (customer relationship management).

 Why?
-It has to do with the length of the photography sales cycle.
+The length of the photography sales cycle.

-The truth is, selling your photography service is different from selling an online product.
-To sell your service, you need several points of interaction during which you nurture your clients into a sale.
+Selling your photography service online is different from selling a physical product.
+Your service requires several points of contact during which you nurture your prospect into a sale.
 If you don’t have the right tools, you’ll forget to follow up, you’ll miss opportunities, you’ll find yourself disorganized and inefficient.

 Don’t have time for the whole guide?
 Check out our graph for a quick overview.